Published on September 18th, 2017 | by Bobby Mathews0

 Bobby Heenan is dead, and some of the magic has gone out of the world.

-You want more?
-Fine.
 Bobby Heenan was the greatest wrestling manager of all time.
 Period.
 Bar none.
 Jim Cornette and Paul Heyman can have a tuxedo match for second place, but the Brain is No. 1.
 It’s not even close.
-And then he had a second career as an announcer for WWE and WCW.
+He had a second career as an announcer for WWE and WCW.
 And he excelled at that, too.
 He was a great wrestler too, one of the premier bump-takers of his era during his AWA heyday.
 No less than Hulk Hogan has called Heenan the greatest all-around wrestling talent there ever was.
 There was nobody like him.
 There never will be again.

 Raymond Louis “Bobby” Heenan started his career by being a fan.
 As a young boy, he carried ring jackets to the back and sold programs at cards in and around his native Chicago.
 He broke into the business as “Pretty Boy” Bobby Heenan, but when he went to the AWA, they already had a “Pretty Boy”–Larry Hennig.
 Heenan changed his gimmick to “the Brain,” and became one of the biggest stars in the Midwest.
 He managed Blackjack Lanza, Nick Bockwinkel, Ray Stevens, Arn Anderson, Tully Blanchard, Andre the Giant, Paul Orndorff, Rick Rude, and a host of other wrestlers who have gone on to have Hall-of-Fame careers.